Asparagus And Dill Avgolemono Soup Recipe - Cooking Index

 In a blender puree the soup, in batches, until smooth.
 Return pureed soup to large pot and let cool to lukewarm.

 In a heatproof bowl whisk together eggs and approximately 1/4 cup lemon juice, adding 1 cup of the lukewarm soup in a stream, while whisking constantly.
 Whisk the egg mixture into the remaining soup.
 Cook the soup over moderately-low heat without boiling, whisking constantly until thickened slightly and temperature of soup reaches 160 degrees on a candy thermometer.
 Whisk in minced dill, additional lemon juice, and salt and pepper.
-Serve soup hot or chilled, garnished with the asparagus tips and dill sprigs.
+Serve soup.

 Source: